 Now the group will be expanded.

 However, when you have a huge number of grouped columns, then it would be difficult for you to expand all the columns.
-In order to expand all the columns at one go, follow the steps listed below:
+In order to expand all the columns in one go, follow the steps listed below:

 - Step 1: Open the Google Spreadsheet where you would like to expand the columns.